supervisely/developer-portal/api-references/supervisely-annotation-json-format/objects.md

 ![coordinate system](../../.gitbook/assets/coordinate\_system.png)

-All numberical values are provided in pixels.
+All numerical values are provided in pixels.

 ## General Fields

-When generating JSON annotation files, we assign each figure a mix of general fields and fileds unique for each geometric shape.
-Some of the general fields are optional: the system generates them automatically when the data is uploaded/first created.
+When generating JSON annotation files, we assign each figure a mix of general fields and fields unique for each geometric shape.
+Some general fields are optional: the system generates them automatically when the data is uploaded/first created.
 This means that these fields can be omitted during manual annotation.

 **Optional fields:**